ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/DEVICE_REPRESENTATION_COMPLETE.md

 ## Status: **FULLY IMPLEMENTED**

-Device representation has been added to the Zone Controller integration, organizing all room entities under logical device groupings.
+Device representation has been added to the Smart Vent Controller integration, organizing all room entities under logical device groupings.

 ## What's Implemented